circleci/circleci-docs/archived/_ccie/failover.md

 The script assumes running on a clean install (or a clean AMI).
 If you are running with a running CircleCI instance, the existing data will be moved to `/data/circleci-restore-*` directory.
-You can delete the directory if the restore is successful and you confirmed that you didn't unintentionally droped data.
+You can delete the directory if the restore is successful and you confirmed that you didn't unintentionally dropped data.

 ## 2b.
 Recovery procedure: Cold Fail-over [Advanced Topic]